-I choose to write my books in American English because that's where the biggest book buying market is, and most non-US readers are used to the spelling and word differences.
+I choose to write most of my books in American English because that's where the biggest book-buying market is, and most non-US readers are used to spelling and word differences.
 But it can be confusing!

-Today’s article is from Rachel Stout at New York Book Editors, who provide professional editing for independent authors.
-She gives some useful advice around these cultural and language differences.
+This article is from Rachel Stout at New York Book Editors, who provide professional editing for independent authors.
+She gives some useful advice about these cultural and language differences.

 Lines are queues, bangs are fringes and biscuits are cookies.